octocloudlabs/supercharge-docs/docs/walt/lab-6.md

 💡 **Instructor tip:**

->Live Server let's our learners experiment with web code and instantly see the results in the browser.
-This works in any browser.
+>Live Server let's the learners experiment with web code and instantly see the results in the browser.This works in any browser.

 ## Open some files